-Our net tangible book value as of March 31, 2012 was approximately \$42 million, or \$0.54 per share.
+Our net tangible book value as of March 31, 2012 was approximately \$42.0 million, or \$0.54 per share.
 Net tangible book value per share is determined by dividing our total tangible assets, less total liabilities, by the number of shares of our common stock outstanding as of March 31, 2012.
-Dilution with respect to net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock and warrants in this public offering and the net tangible book value per share of our common stock immediately after this public offering.
-For the purpose of this calculation, the entire purchase price for the shares of common stock and accompanying warrants is being allocated to the shares of common stock, and the shares issuable upon exercise of the accompanying warrants have not been included.
+Dilution with respect to net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of Series B Preferred Stock and warrants in this public offering and the net tangible book value per share of our common stock immediately after this public offering.
+For the purpose of this calculation, the entire purchase price for the shares of Series B Preferred Stock and accompanying warrants is being allocated to the shares of Series B Preferred Stock, and the shares issuable upon exercise of the accompanying warrants have not been included.

-After giving effect to the sale of shares of our common stock and accompanying warrants in this offering at the public offering price of per share and accompanying warrant, and after deducting the underwriting discount and estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2012 would have been approximately \$\\$, or \$\\$ per share, which excludes the effect of conversion of shares of Series B Convertible Preferred Stock, and exercise of warrants to purchase shares of our common stock, to be issued in this offering and in our concurrent Series B Convertible Preferred Stock and warrants offering.
-This represents an immediate increase in net tangible book value of \$\\$ per share to existing stockholders and immediate dilution of \$\\$ per share to investors purchasing our common stock and accompanying warrants in this offering at the public offering price.
+After giving effect to the sale of 23,026 shares of our Series B Preferred Stock and accompanying warrants in this offering at the public offering price of \$760.00 per share and accompanying warrant, assuming the conversion of 23,026 shares of our Series B Preferred Stock into 23,026,000 shares of our common stock and after deducting the underwriting discount and estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2012 would have been approximately \$58.3 million, or \$0.58 per share, which excludes the issuance of shares of common stock in our concurrent offering of common stock and accompanying warrants.
+This represents an immediate increase in net tangible book value of \$0.04 per share to existing stockholders and immediate dilution of \$0.18 per share to investors purchasing our Series B Preferred Stock and accompanying warrants in this offering at the public offering price.
 The following table illustrates this dilution on a per share basis:

-Public offering price per share \$ Net tangible book value per share of as March 31, 2012 \$0.54 Increase in net tangible book value per share attributable to investors purchasing our common stock and warrants in this offering As adjusted net tangible book value per share after this offering Dilution per share to investors purchasing our common stock and warrants in this offering \$
+Public offering price per share of Series B Preferred Stock \$760.00 Net tangible book value per share of as March 31, 2012 \$0.54 Increase in net tangible book value per share attributable to investors purchasing our Series B Preferred Stock and warrants in this offering 0.04 As adjusted net tangible book value per share after this offering 0.58 Dilution per share to investors purchasing our Series B Preferred Stock and warrants in this offering \$ 0.18